 Anyone who is currently in the 9th, 10th, or 11th grade, in high school, or who is 15-18 years of age; current seniors are accepted on a limited basis.
 Students should be physically and emotionally capable of participating in an intense program that challenges them to discuss their experiences with, and attitudes about, human relations and social justice issues.
 NCCJ St. Louis encourages people of all racial, religious, ethnic, gender, sexual orientation, class, cultural, physical ability, and other identity groups to apply.

 The tuition paid by sponsors or families for delegates to attend is $1,300, While the full cost of Anytown, per delegate, is $2,700, our fundraising efforts help to offset this cost.
 This amount includes tuition, lodging, food, program materials, and access to year-round activities offered through our ALLY program.
 We are happy to make semi-monthly payment arrangements.
 Please contact us if you are interested in this option.
 NCCJ St. Louis is committed to making Anytown available to any qualified interested youth.
 For questions about scholarships, payment plans or sponsorships, please contact NCCJ St. Louis.

 Complete the Anytown Youth Leadership Institute application on our website by clicking the link, filling out the application, and hitting the "submit" button.
 It's that easy!

 How many participants will be attending?

-Approximately 45-55 participants attend each Anytown session.
+A maximum of 50 participants attend each Anytown session.
 Participants are supported throughout the week by 20-25 staff members, allowing for a low participant to staff ratio.

 What about the Institute facility, housing and meals?